Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A Case Study in Minimalist Market Design: Pandemic Medical Resource Allocation

-Many of the challenges presented in Section \ref{subsec2} stem from one simple but limiting feature of a priority point system: it relies on a single priority ranking of patients that is identical for all units.
-A reserve system eliminates this feature of the mechanism because it allows for heterogeneity of patient claims over different units.
+Challenges presented in Sections \ref{failure} and \ref{sec:implementation} mainly stem from one limiting feature of a priority system: it relies on a single priority ranking of patients that is identical for all units.
+Thus, the root cause of its failure is the forced use of a uniform priority criteria for allocation of each and every unit of the scarce medical resource.
+This limitation is directly addressed under a reserve system which allows for heterogeneity of patient claims over different units.

-A \textbf{reserve system} has three main parameters.
-They are: \begin{enumerate} \item a division of all units into multiple segments referred to as \textit{reserve categories\/},\footnote{This division is for accounting purposes only, and it does not attach a specific unit to a category.} \item number of units in each of these categories, and \item specification of a \textit{priority order\/} of the patients in each of these categories. \end{enumerate} If reserve categories are processed sequentially, as in the case in several real-life applications of reserve systems, \textit{processing order\/} of reserve categories can also be an additional parameter.
-For some (or all) of the reserve categories, there can also be \textit{exclusion criteria}, based on the nature of the medical resource that is being rationed along with the patient's clinical assessment.
-The priority order of patients for each category also incorporates this information.
+A \textbf{reserve system} has the following three main parameters: \begin{enumerate} \item a division of all units into multiple segments referred to as \textit{reserve categories},\footnote{This division is for accounting purposes only, and it does not attach a specific unit to a category.} \item number of units in each of these categories, and \item a \textit{priority order\/} of individuals for each of reserve category. \end{enumerate} Observe that a priority system is a single-category reserve system.
+This aspect of the reserve system makes it easier to communicate with policymakers and experts in bioethics and public health who are familiar with the priority system.

 Reserve categories can differ either based on the groups to receive higher priority or the combination of ethical principles to be invoked.
-The main idea is to use the associated priority order -- which embeds ethical principles -- when allocating units in each reserve category.
-Importantly, the priority order need not be the same between reserve categories.
+Thus, categories can directly or indirectly incorporate different ethical principles advocated for the rationing of life-saving resources during the Covid-19 pandemic (e.g., see \citealp{nejm:20} and \citealp{daley:20}).
+As a result, the reserve system minimally differs from the more restrictive priority system by allowing category-specific criteria to prioritize individuals.

+Various forms of the reserve system have been the procedure of choice in the allocation of various scarce resources, especially when compromises need to be reached among different segments of society.
+In many settings, reserve categories and the number of resources reserved for each category were determined after years of community engagement.
+For example, the most extensive affirmative action program in the world takes place in India in the allocation of state jobs and public school seats.
+After decade-long community discussions, a reserve system was adopted for affirmative action (see 1979 Mandal Commission Report for the summary of the efforts) and was formulated in 1992 Indra Sawhney v.
+Union of India Supreme Court case \citep{sonmez/yenmez22}.
+Chicago public schools also adopted a reserve system in admission to highly selective high schools after US federal law prohibited the use of racial criteria.
+Instead, five reserve categories were adopted based on socioeconomic group specifications \citep{dur/pathak/sonmez:20}.